taylormitchell/mono/README.md

 # Home

-This README is a WIP.

 A home for my personal digital life.

+This is an experiment in a few different things:

 It's a bit of an experiment in mono-repo maximalism.
 What if I put *all* my personal stuff in a single repo?
 It would get absurdly large if I included all images and videos, but a lot of my digital life exists in the form of text, so it might be reasonable for that.